 After years and years of waiting, Star Wars: Galaxy’s Edge, the most innovative and immersive land in theme park history has finally arrived and is open in Disney World and Disneyland!
 In fact, it has revolutionized the way we think of and visit theme parks.

 With that change, however, it means planning for you and your family’s trip to Star Wars Land and the far off planet of Batuu, is going to be more crucial than ever before.

-That’s why we’ve put together this ultimate guide to Star Wars Land to both Disneyland and Disney’s Hollywood Studios to make sure you find out everything you need to know before visiting Star Wars Land!
+That’s why we’ve put together this Ultimate Guide to Star Wars Galaxy’s Edge for both Disney’s Hollywood Studios and Disneyland to make sure you find out everything you need to know before visiting Star Wars Land!

-We’re going to explain when it’s opening, where it’s located, the attractions, dining, shopping and any other planning and tips we can give you for Galaxy’s Edge.
+In this post we are going to explain where it’s located, everything to know about the attractions, dining, shopping and all the essential planning and tips we can give you for Galaxy’s Edge.

 The story starts out with Batuu (the name of the planet in Galaxy’s Edge) being a remote port located on the outer rim of space, filled with merchants, smugglers, bounty hunters and all sorts of shady space-creatures who are looking to stay under the radar.

 The Resistance has set us a base in the old ruins of an ancient temple located through the forest of Galaxy’s Edge and in a deep mountainous cave, long forgotten by most.
 This is where they’ve set up to come together and defeat the First Order.

 Speaking of the First Order, they’ve just landed on Batuu and are patrolling Black Spire Outpost (the main town/marketplace in Galaxy’s Edge), looking for any Resistance supporters.
 You are very much involved in the story and your actions have consequences, driving you towards the Light or Dark side of the force.